Constance Rowe French Scholarship

 Jedan, Dr. Dieter and Nancy Endowed Scholarship

-Dr. Dieter Jedan served as chairperson of Global Cultures & Languages for 20 years, and his wife, Nancy, taught for several years in Marketing & Management.
+Dr. Dieter Jedan served as chairperson of Modern Languages, Anthropology & Geography for 20 years, and his wife, Nancy, taught for several years in Marketing & Management.
 While department chairperson, Dr. Jedan initiated bilateral exchange agreements with universities in Germany, France, Spain, Costa Rica, Mexico, and Ecuador.
 The Jedans stressed the importance of international study.

 The goal of this endowed scholarship is to: (1) Assist and encourage international students from the department’s bilateral exchange partner universities to study at Southeast Missouri State University; and (2) Provide Southeast students the opportunity to meet with, learn from, and start friendships with these incoming students and thereby be encouraged to study abroad.